 There are quidditch programs for elementary, middle, and high school kids, so see if your children would like to join a team.
 If you want to learn more watch a quidditch game with your family.
 Fantasy tournaments are held through the country during the summer.
 Contact a local quidditch chapter for more information.

 This British activity is another game with literary origins, this time from A. A. Milne, author of the famous Winnie-the-Pooh books.
 This kid game doesn’t require much exercise, but it is a great park activity that the whole family can enjoy.

 You play the game on a bridge facing upstream.
 The contestants throw a stick on one side, race to the other side, and see which stick appears first.
 The owner of that stick is then declared the winner.
 Though simple, people across the world take poohsticks very seriously.
 There was even a World Poohsticks Championship held by the last week.

 Bonus.
 Want to learn about more obscure summer sports?
 Check back later for part two of this series.

-Featured photo credit: Daniel Breitenbach / FlickrTags: exercise, mindful living, mindfulness, summer activities, summer sports, unique sports
+Featured photo credit: Daniel Breitenbach / FlickrTags: exercise, mindfulness, summer activities, summer sports, unique sports